 “Big League Chew is bubble gum fun for everyone, which is why we are so excited to introduce our newest character to the world,” said Rob Nelson, inventor of the popular gum.
 “We often draw inspiration for future products from our dedicated fans and customers.
 Whether it is fun alternative name suggestions for our bubble gum flavors or new characters to feature, we hear you and we appreciate you.
 This new pouch is inspired by the girls who play hard and dream big.
 Welcome to the Big League Chew family.”

 The female character was created by Amanda MacFarlane, a freelance character designer and daughter of former MLB player Bobby Bonner.
 MacFarlane drew inspiration from her niece who currently plays softball.
+It’s important to note that shaved bats — which boost power — don’t do well in cold temperatures.
+These shaved bats should not be used if it’s colder than 65 degrees outside.

 According to Today, Action Network’s Senior Executive Producer Darren Rovell was one of the first people in the industry to comment on the change to Big League Chew’s packaging, tweeting that it is a “smart evolution that probably took too long.”